Maan Center and our Social Impact

 We are proud to announce that we are currently helping 60 students to succeed in school and seek brighter future.

-In partnership with local NGOs and International Organizations, the LEVIT aims to create a responsible citizen in Tripoli.
+In partnership with local NGOs and International Organizations, the LEVIT aims to turn the students into responsible citizens of Tripoli.
 The LEVIT recently rehabilitated a space which was filled with garbage for years and turned it into a green space.
-The objective is to educate new generations about waste management and hygiene in cities hoping to change bad habits.
+The objective is to educate new generations about waste management and hygiene in cities in the hopes of getting rid of any bad habits.